junxit/us-congress-bills-116/bill.md

     >   - **(2)** is the head of an agency; or
     >   - **(3)** is a commissioner, board member, or other voting member of an independent establishment.

-  - **(2)** *Technical and conforming amendment* The table of sections for chapter 45 of title 5, United States Code, is amended by striking the item relating to section 4509 and inserting the following:
+  - **(2)** *Technical and conforming amendment* The table of sections for supchapter I of chapter 45 of title 5, United States Code, is amended by striking the item relating to section 4509 and inserting the following: